Lobster Roll Bruschetta

 This fast appetizer combines stuffed mini bell peppers and creamy crab dip into one pretty, portable bite.
 Use multicolored peppers for extra pop.

-Small bites allow for more conversation while entertaining.
-Serve this summery appetizer on a platter than can be passed and shared.
+Serve this summery zucchini pesto on a platter with colorful veggies.
 The cooked zucchini is delicious on its own (try it as a spread) and even better blended with almonds, fresh herbs, and cheese.
 Garnish with a little extra cheese, if desired.

 Zesty Heirloom Gazpacho